 Before America went digital, it was common for American taxpayers to rush to a post office just before the 11:59 p.m. deadline on April 15th to get their tax returns postmarked and on their way to the IRS.
-Now, greater than 90% of taxpayers file their tax returns electronically.
+Now, digital returns are more popular than ever.
 While this process is arguably more convenient, getting income tax forms filled out and filed correctly remains a stressor for many American taxpayers.

-Why do Americans go through this ordeal every year and how did it get started?
+Why do Americans go through this ordeal every year, and how did it begin in the first place?
 Let’s take a brief look at the history of income tax in the U.S. now.

 Our country’s approach to income tax and the tax code has changed many times over the years.
 This timeline highlights some of the major milestones: